keul/haunts/README.rst

 **Date**
   (date)

-  The day where the event will be created
+  The day where the event will be created.
+If the date is not found, the line will be treated as an empty line (so: skipped)

 **Start time**
   (time string in format ``HH:MM`` or empty) - *optional column*